learn-co-curriculum/dsc-mle-review/README.md

 Let's take a deeper mathematical investigation into the coin flipping example above.

-In general, if you were to observe n flips, youe would have observations $y_1, y_2, ..., y_n$.
+In general, if you were to observe n flips, you would have observations $y_1, y_2, ..., y_n$.

 In maximum likelihood estimation, you are looking to maximize the likelihood: